 Short description

 Linux swap usage isn't cleared frequently because clearing the swap usage requires extra overhead to reallocate swap when it's needed and when reloading pages.
 As a result, if swap space is used on your RDS DB instance, even a single time, the SwapUsage metrics don't return to zero.
-Swap memory can also be used if you use HugePages that are supported by Amazon RDS for Oracle and HugePages on Amazon RDS for PostgreSQL.
+Swap memory can also be used when you use HugePages that are supported by Amazon RDS for Oracle and HugePages on Amazon RDS for PostgreSQL.
 HugePages are larger than the Linux default size of two megabytes.

 Resolution

 To understand swap usage behavior for your RDS DB instance, first check the DB performance metrics based on the application workload.
-Check both the FreeableMemory and the SwapUsage Amazon CloudWatch metrics to understand the overall memory usage pattern of your RDS DB instance.
-Check these metrics for a decrease in the FreeableMemory metric that occurs at the same time as an increase in the SwapUsage metric.
-This can indicate that there is pressure on the memory of the RDS DB instance.
-For more information, see How can I troubleshoot low freeable memory in an Amazon RDS for MySQL database?
-If there is enough freeable memory available, then swap usage shouldn't affect the RDS DB instance's performance.
-If your freeable memory remains consistently low, you can change your RDS DB instance size to a larger instance size that has more memory.
+Review both the FreeableMemory and the SwapUsage Amazon CloudWatch metrics to see the overall memory usage pattern of your RDS DB instance.
+Check for a decrease in the FreeableMemory metric that occurs at the same time as an increase in the SwapUsage metric.
+This can show that there's pressure on the memory of the RDS DB instance.
+For more information, see How do I troubleshoot low freeable memory in an Amazon RDS for MySQL database?

 Amazon RDS for MySQL

-If you have low freeable memory, run SHOW FULL PROCESSLIST to review all the threads that are running on your database.
-The process ID from the output of SHOW FULL PROCESSLIST won't match with the process ID that is displayed by Enhanced Monitoring.
-To view the correct process ID, modify the DB parameter group that is associated with the database to the Performance_Schema parameter.
+If you have low freeable memory, then run SHOW FULL PROCESSLIST to view all the threads that run on your database.
+For more information, see SHOW PROCESSLIST statement on the MySQL website.
+The process ID from the output of SHOW FULL PROCESSLIST won't match with the process ID that Enhanced Monitoring shows.
+To view the correct process ID, modify the DB parameter group that's associated with the database to the Performance_Schema parameter.
 This is a static parameter, so you must reboot the RDS DB instance.
-To avoid downtime, modify the parameter and reboot the database outside peak traffic hours.
-After the memory has reached the desired usage, follow these steps:

-2. Run the following query as the master user:
+- Run the following query as the master user:

 select * from performance_schema.threads where THREAD_OS_ID in (ID shown in the Enhanced Monitoring window)\G